PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 #### 3.3.1 Command Demonstration

-Run the following command to print the `instances_val2017.json` information:
+Run the following command to print the information of `instances_val2017.json`:

 ```
 python ./coco_tools/json_ImgSta.py \